You have a landing page and plenty of traffic, but no one is clicking the submit button on your lead gen form. What gives?

 If you’re like most people, your first instinct is to remove form fields to reduce friction.
 Sounds simple and, well, pretty obvious, right?
 If you want more people to complete your form, ask less of them.
 A best practice was born.

 So, is it true?
 Does reducing form fields always increase conversions?
-Are there any advantages to longer forms?
+Are there any advantages to designing forms with more fields?
 Do they convert?

 Busting the Best Practice

 Michael Aagaard of Unbounce is well-known for his advocacy of conducting conversion research instead of relying on best practices.
 Here’s what he had to say on the subject of reducing form fields…